k-miniukovich/datascience_portfolio/README.md

 # datascience_portfolio
-Contain solutions to some practical problems
+Contains solutions to some practical problems